Sunday, February 25, 2024

 as an infant

-Like me, my mom, was born and raised in the same house and like me, both of her parents lived long lives.
+Like me, my mother, was born and raised in the same house and like me, both of her parents lived long lives.
 I was able to go to my maternal grandparents house and visualize what her life may have been like as a child.
-I cherish my childhood memories.
-I am grateful to also have the memories with my children and grandchildren that have been kept alive by photographs and videos.
+I cherish my childhood memories on that farm.
+I am also extremely grateful to have the memories with my own children and grandchildren that have been kept alive with thousands of photographs and videos.

-My paternal grandparents, Doroteo Fajardo and Josefita Labadie got married in 1915.
-I have found documents showing 160 acres in New Mexico being owned by Doroteo Fajardo, dated November 18, 1916 and another dated December 6, 1920.
-I don't know where this land is.
-I don't remember ever hearing about this land.
+My paternal grandparents, Doroteo Fajardo and Josefita Labadie got married in May 12, 1915, 14 days before the birth of my father.
+I have wondered if that was because the priest only came around on occasion.
+I have found documents showing 160 acres in New Mexico being owned by by my grandfather, Doroteo Fajardo, dated November 18, 1916 and another dated December 6, 1920.
+I don't know where this land is and I don't remember ever hearing about this land.

 I also found a military enlistment card for my grandfather showing that he went to the service June 5, 1916.
 My father would have only been a year old.

-Now we've come to the whole reason I am writing this blog.
-My father's colorful stories began when he went to the army.
+Now we've come to the whole reason I am writing this chapter of my blog.
+My recent conversations with my new found friend/cousin Anna Madrid helped me to remember my father's colorful stories when he went to the army.
 He loved to tell the story that he and his friend, Livy Madrid were the first ones to enlist in the army from Guadalupe County, New Mexico.
 This week I went down the "MADRID" rabbit hole of my family tree and last night I had a light bulb moment and realized that both my father and Livy Madrid's registration cards were dated October 19,1940.
 I wish my dad were here to see this!
+I guess he is here in spirit or I wouldn't have found this gem!

 Military Registration